JustNikhill/Netflix/README.md

-# Netflix-
+# PWJ Netflix Clone

-Netflix in React
+A project the students are building to learn the basics of HTML, CSS, and JavaScript